tyler-technologies-oss/forge-design-system/docs/styles/spacing.md

 # Spacing

 Clear layouts allow users to understand and navigate content quickly and easily.
 Use these guidelines to create intuitive web layouts.

 ## Overview

-The Forge spacing system is based on multiples of 8px.
+Forge uses a 4px system for its layout structure.
+This means that content and components can be divided by 4 and all fall on a balanced grid.
+For example, spacing between elements in a layout is typically set to 24px, with more dense pages using 16px.

 These are used for spacing inside of elements (padding) as well as spacing around elements (margin).

 <ImageBlock padded={false}>